ebwittenberg/front-end-movie-project/README.md

 #### Description
-MovieCloud is a simple web application that allows a user to input their zipcode and is returned a list of movies showing in theatres on the next rainy day (within five days).
+MovieCloud is a front-end web application that allows a user to input their zipcode and is returned a list of movies showing in theatres on the next rainy day (within five days).

 #### Features